-The Outstanding Teacher and Outstanding Leader awards recognize and honor one teacher and one leader who have demonstrated outstanding achievement and leadership in implementing technology to improve education.
-KySTE offers its members an opportunity to nominate individuals for each award annually.
-The nomination process opens November 1st and closes January 17th.
-Submit the required nomination form to Mary Ann Rankin by the submission deadline.
+The Impact Leader and Impact Teacher awards recognize and honor one leader and one teacher who have demonstrated outstanding achievement and leadership in implementing technology to improve education.
+KySTE only accepts nominations from active members for each award annually.
+Each active member may only nominate one person for each award.
+The nomination process opens October 10, 2023 and closes December 15, 2023.
 Each nomination will be evaluated using the selection criteria below by a review committee selected from within the KySTE membership.
-Winners will be announced in February and acknowledged at a special event during the KySTE Spring Conference in Louisville.
+Winners will be announced in the Spring.

-In addition, KySTE will submit the winning Outstanding Teacher and Outstanding Leader to ISTE for consideration for the honor of Outstanding Teacher and Outstanding Leader from nominations submitted by ISTE Affiliates from around the world.
-Winners are announced in April, and ISTE showcases the Outstanding Teacher and Outstanding Leader Award recipients at its conference in the summer.
+In addition, KySTE will submit the winning Impact Leader and Impact Teacher to ISTE for consideration for additional recognition from nominations submitted by ISTE Affiliates from around the world.
+ISTE showcases individuals doing outstanding work to improve learning for all students at its summer conference.
 ISTE publicizes recipients’ achievements to more than 200 media outlets worldwide.

 1. Required nomination materials are complete and submitted by deadline.

 2. The nominee is a PK–12, teacher* (see definition below) if nominated for the teacher award and not a PK–12 teacher if nominated for the leader award.